sakakit/BracketColorizer/ReadMe.md

 - Supported cases include: tracking of `#define`/`#undef`, `defined(NAME)`/`defined NAME`, literals `0`/`1`/`true`/`false`, and simple `SYMBOL` / `!SYMBOL` checks. `#ifdef NAME` is treated as `#if defined(NAME)`, and `#ifndef NAME` is treated as `#if !defined(NAME)`.
 - Complex expressions (arithmetic/bitwise/comparison operations), macro expansions, and similar constructs are not evaluated.
 As a result, blocks that are actually inactive may still get colored.
 - By design, unknown conditions are treated as active (fail-safe) to avoid accidentally removing coloring from valid code.
 This also means that symbols defined outside the current file (e.g., via project/compile settings) are not detected by this heuristic; thus, a `#ifndef SOME_SYMBOL` block may still be considered active and colored if the symbol is only defined externally.
+- However, if the language plugin’s lexer explicitly marks tokens as inactive (e.g., INACTIVE/DISABLED), those regions are excluded from coloring.